- Organization Overview

 Fresh UCSF Leadership

 Since I last wrote, we have had significant leadership changes as Chancellor Sue Desmond-Hellmann, MD, MPH, shapes her team.
 Transparency, good management, and accountability are core values for Sue.
 Her new website "breathes life" into her top 5 priorities: patients and health, discovery, education, people, and business.
-I urge you to visit www.ucsf.edu/chancellor from time to time to follow our progress on these priorities.
+I urge you to visit Office of the Chancellor from time to time to follow our progress on these priorities.

 Jeff Bluestone, PhD, is the new executive vice chancellor and provost charged with advancing UCSF's research and academic agendas.
 Jeff is candid, which fits well with our style in the School.
 He has vision and is committed to moving the dial.
 Since his appointment in March, Jeff and John Plotts, senior vice chancellor of finance and administration, have made great progress on our campuswide Operational Excellence campaign, by: